gaganpreet/gaganpreet.in/content/posts/onyx-note-air-2-review.md

 I got in touch with the seller and they shipped a set of nibs right away and in a couple of days; I had a working pen.
 It's not the best experience out of the box, and Onyx should find a way to ship the pen so the nib doesn't get damaged.

+_Update:_ Onyx commented on Reddit that a rubber protector was added to the pen to prevent damage during transit.

 ### Hardware